MatthijsvdHarst/Flutter_example/README.md

 # flutter_application_1

-A simple Flutter example that demonstrates an infinite scrolling list and a detail page.
+A simple Flutter example that demonstrates an infinite scrolling list and a detail page with an iOS-style slide transition when navigating back.

 ## Getting Started